Developing Equitable and Excellent Teachers Through Culturally Responsive Teacher Evaluation

 Included in your tuition is her book, "Teacher Evaluation as Culture: A Framework for Equitable and Excellent Teaching" by Maria Salazar & Jessica Lerner, Publisher - Routledge Press The book will be handed out at check-in.

-The conference will be given in the Public Square, Larini Room (second floor) on the Rockville Centre campus of Molloy College located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
+The conference will be given in the Hagan Center, Room 339 (third floor) on the Rockville Centre campus of Molloy College located at 1000 Hempstead Avenue, Rockville Centre, NY 11571.
 Travel directions will be sent with your confirmation, but can also be downloaded by clicking here.

 If you should need hotel arrangements, please click here for a list of area hotels or call 516.323.3554.